Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/mfc/reference/ctreectrl-class.md

 ### <a name="remarks"></a>Poznámky

-Funkce pošle zprávu do okna s parametry zprávy TVM_SELECTITEM a TVGN_FIRSTVISIBLE.
+Funkce pošle zprávu do okna pomocí parametrů TVM_SELECTITEM a TVGN_FIRSTVISIBLE zpráv.

 ### <a name="example"></a>Příklad